skiphansen/usb_sniffer/fpga/panologic_g2/README.md

 ## FT2232H Interface

-Initially I didn't think adding an FT2232H interface to the Pano was an viable option, however after some further thought I figured out a practical way it could be done.
+Initially I didn't think adding an FT2232H interface to the Pano was a viable option, however after some further thought I figured out a practical way it could be done.
 Since we don't need a monitor for the sniffer the video signals could be repurposed for interfacing with an external FT2322 module.

-Since all of the video signal for the Chrontel DVI transmitter chip must cross from the FPGA board to the power board they are all present on the board to board connector.
+Since all of the video signals for the Chrontel DVI transmitter chip must cross from the FPGA board to the power board they are all present on the board to board connector.
 Soldering to the board to board connector is MUCH easier than soldering to tiny traces or component leads.
-Additionally since only input signals to the Chrontel DVI transmitter chip will be needed won't even need to remove the chip.
+Additionally since only input signals to the Chrontel DVI transmitter chip will be needed we won't even need to remove the chip.

 If you an anxious for an USB sniffer and don't want to wait for the planned